 “So That is What All Those Straps Are For!”

 This probably sounds silly to people who are well-versed in backpacking.
 But I honestly never realized the purpose for many of the straps and adjustments on a backpack.
 I would adjust some of the basics, but that was it.

 So after our personal sizing and fitting of our backpack for travel at REI with Hayes, I felt like I understood a whole new world.
 I don’t even look at my backpack the same way anymore.
 Rather than just a piece of luggage to haul my gear, I see it as a sophisticated piece of technology.

 And instead of just tugging on straps or just ignoring them, I actually understand their purpose and I’m able to use them to my benefit.

-It can be difficult lugging all this weight around with you, but now I know how to use my pack in a way that keeps me comfortable.
+It can be difficult to lug all this weight around with you, but now I know how to use my pack in a way that keeps me comfortable.
 After all, what’s the fun of traveling if your back is killing you and you are in too much pain to go out and explore.

 * Being Mountainsmith users and fans for years, we were ecstatic to begin working with them.
-However while we did receive free products to test and review, all opinions are strictly our own.
+However, while we did receive free products to test and review, all opinions are strictly our own.